-Walter Franklin George resigned his position as an associate justice of the Georgia State Supreme Court in 1922 to run in a special Senate election to fill a Senate vacancy.
+Walter F. George resigned his position as an associate justice of Georgia's supreme court in 1922 to run in a special election to fill a Senate vacancy.
 Victorious, George served in the Senate from 1922 to 1957.
-During his long tenure, he served as chairman of the Foreign Relations Committee and the Finance Committee.
-In 1955, he became the Senate president pro tempore.
-Although he seldom spoke on the floor, George was nevertheless a highly skilled orator, according to staffer Carl Marcy.
-Marcy recalled that, "When Walter spoke, senators listened.
+During his long tenure, he chaired the Foreign Relations Committee and the Finance Committee.
+Although he seldom spoke in the Senate Chamber, George was a skilled orator.
+“When Walter spoke,” recalled Senate staff member Carl Marcy, “senators listened.
 They came to the floor to hear what he had to say."
-George even delivered the annual reading of Washington's Farewell Address .
-A critic of the New Deal, George also opposed U.S. involvement in World War II.
-His stance changed following the attack on Pearl Harbor.
-He became a strong internationalist and supported the United Nations, the Marshall Plan, and SEATO.
-When George retired from the Senate in 1957, President Eisenhower appointed him as ambassador to NATO.
+Throughout his Senate career, the Georgia senator remained a staunch segregationist, signing the Southern Manifesto in 1956, which called for resistance to desegregation in public schools in the wake of the Supreme Court’s Brown v.
+Board of Education of Topeka decisions.
+He consistently opposed all civil rights measures, including anti-lynching bills.
+George also opposed U.S. involvement in World War II, but his stance changed following the attack on Pearl Harbor.
+He chaired the Finance Committee throughout the war years, working closely with President Franklin Roosevelt to fund war efforts, and became a strong internationalist.
+He supported the creation of the United Nations in 1945, funding of the Marshall Plan in 1948, and approval of SEATO in 1954.
+In 1955 he became the Senate president pro tempore.
+When George retired from the Senate in 1957, President Dwight D. Eisenhower appointed him as ambassador to NATO.
 Upon his death that year, the U.S. Postal Service honored him with a commemorative 4¢ stamp.